 [Clean out your desk, NOW -Ed.]

 What I really loved about US Video was the Neo Geo MVS machine they had tucked away in one corner of their store.
-On the other side of the store they had a Street Fighter II cab.
-I was always on the other side, enjoying a round or two of World Heroes.
+On the other side of the store they had a Street Fighter IIcab.
+I was always on the other side, enjoying a lovely round or two of World Heroes.
 Although I discovered WH at Game Hunter, it was US Video where I poured in countless quarters.
-I also have good memories of playing the co-op mode in Fatal Fury with my brother Kevin
+I also have sweet memories of playing the co-op mode in Fatal Fury with my bro

 I remember the times my mom would go grocery shopping, and luckily enough for me, US Video was just across the grocery store.
 As my mom bought apples, oranges and pears, I snapped bones and set human bodies on fire

 One evening, there was a tough-shot 20 something year old playing World Heroes.
 He was using Janne.
 I challenged him with Hanzo.
-The young girl employee was standing behind the counter, watching with interest as this little nine year old challenged this 20 something guy.
+The young girl employee was standing behind the counter, watching with great interest as this little nine year old kid challenged this 20 something guy.
 He was extremely cocky!
-Two rounds later, I left him in a bloody twisted heap, and he walked away with one massive bruised ego.
-I looked over my shoulder and the girl had the hugest smile on her face.
-I still remember that to this very day...
+Two rounds later, I left him in a bloody and twisted heap, as he walked away with one massively bruised ego.
+I looked over my shoulder and the girl had the fattest smile on her face.
+I still recall it ^_^

 [Gee, I can't imagine why -Ed.]